t-edson/P65Pas/README.md

 Defines the name of the output binary file *.prg.

 ```
-{$OUTPUTHEX myoutput.prg}  // Relative path
+{$OUTPUTHEX "myoutput.prg"}  // Relative path
-{$OUTPUTHEX d:\temp\myoutput.prg}  //Absolute path
+{$OUTPUTHEX "d:\temp\myoutput.prg"}  //Absolute path
 ```

 When relative path is used, the file will be created in the same folder the Pascal program is.

-If it's not defined the name of the *.prg file, it will be used the name of the program/unit compiled.
+If it's not defined the name of the \*.prg file, it will be used the name of the program/unit compiled.
 So if the program is called "myprogram" (and the file is "myprogram.pas"), then the *.prg file will be "myprogram.prg".

 Directive {$OUTPUTHEX}, can be placed in any part of the source code and can be used several times.
 If so, the output file will be the defined by the last directive.